-Vireshni is a Registered Hand Therapist of the Hand Institute Team.
-She graduated from Auckland University of Technology (AUT) in 2003 and has been working as an Occupational Therapist for over 12 years.
+Vireshni is a Registered Hand Therapist.
+She graduated from Auckland University of Technology in 2003 and has been working as an Occupational Therapist for over 12 years.
 Vireshni has enjoyed working in rehabilitation settings for several years and is enthusiastic about upper limb rehabilitation.
-She has recently completed postgraduate study in relation to hand and upper limb therapy and pain management at AUT.
+She has recently completed postgraduate study in relation to hand and upper limb therapy and pain management.

 Vireshni is interested in supporting people to engage in meaningful activities by enhancing hand function.

-Ellen is an Associate Hand Therapist and joined the Hand Institute team in May 2017.
+Ellen is a Registered Hand Therapist and joined the Hand Institute team in May 2017.
 She qualified from Auckland University of Technology in 2007 with a Bachelor of Health Science in Occupational Therapy.
 Since graduating she has worked in general and neurological rehabilitation in both hospital and community settings.
 Ellen has overseas experience having worked in the United Kingdom for three years.
-She is currently working towards becoming a Registered Hand Therapist and is completing a Masters of Health Practice specialising in rehabilitation.
+She recently completed a Master of Health Practice specialising in rehabilitation.